 Inventor and patent holder (with W.H.
 Gordon) of the speedball pen.
 Lettering artist from Seattle, influenced by W.H.
 Gordon.
 W.H.
 Gordon and Ross F. George wrote Presenting The Speedball Pen With Alphabets, Drawings and Designs Produced With This Wizard of Lettercraft (1915, Seattle, WA; local download).
-George's alphabets appeared in the Speedball Lettering catalogues, published from 1935 until 1948.
+George's alphabets appeared in the Speedball Lettering catalogues, published between 1935 and 1948.
 The Speedball Text Book series's 8th through 17th editions were published at regular intervals from 1925 until 1956, and have many of his alphabets.
-Some dates: 8th (1925), 10th (1927), 11th 91929), 12th (1935), 13th (1938).
+Some dates: 8th (1925), 10th (1927), 11th (1929), 12th (1935), 13th (1938).
 Link related to his art deco alphabets.
 Some of the alphabets in Speedball Lettering have been digitized.
 To name a few:

 - Toto's K22 TriLine Gothic (2011) is a free multiline font based on Ross F. George's TriLine Gothic from 1956.

 - Jim Parkinson created Wigwag (2003, a display family inspired by Ross George as well as the work of Samuel Welo and Cecil Wade).

 - Jason Walcott made Baroque Text JF (2003, a great Fraktur font based on a hand-lettered alphabet drawn by Ross George).